-Kids who love "The Count" from Sesame Street probably don't know this, but the compulsion to count things is an actual characteristic of the vampires of folklore.
-It's called arithmomania, and it's the reason why one supposed vampire-protection method is to scatter grains of salt, rice, seeds or gravel over a grave or in the vampire's path.
-The idea is that the vampire will be compelled to stop and count the grains, giving the intended victim time to escape.
+Kids who love "The Count" from Sesame Street probably don't know this, but the urge to count things is an actual characteristic of the vampires of folklore.
+It's called arithmomania, and it's the reason for one supposed vampire-protection method.
+The next time your mom scolds you for spilling salt, rice or seeds, just tell her you're repelling vampires!
+In folklore, spilling such things over a grave or in a vampire's path would compel it to stop and count the grains.
+The intended victim could then escape while the vampire was busy counting.
 To make it even more effective, some legends suggest adding a nail or a pin to the grain.
 This would cause the vampire to prick itself, making it drop the grains it had counted and force it to start over.

 So, a child who likes numbers may want to be a vampire.
 It's a fun costume idea for a budding mathematician.
 Or a budding astronomer, since vampires are nocturnal.
 (Did you know that there's actually such a thing as a "vampire number?"
 Young math fans may enjoy researching them!)